Maelstrom8/Malignance/Documentation/GAMEPLAY.md

 ---

-## Optional Mods
+## Optional Mods / List Modification

-These are not enabled, but included as optionals within the list.

-- [Black Retextures & More](https://www.nexusmods.com/dragonsdogma/mods/5) -- Colors a lot of armors, mostly assassin-themed ones black.
-Unless you are mod savy, it appears that you can either use this or LDK's Armory, so I'd uhh, yeah.
-Also I wasn't sure if I wanted to turn a lot of stuff black.
-- [Chainmail Textures 6K](https://www.nexusmods.com/dragonsdogma/mods/479) -- I wanted to use this, but old notes about 6K textures causes crashing scare me.
-Feel free to use if you want.
-- [Condemned Gore Cyclops in Gransys](https://www.nexusmods.com/dragonsdogma/mods/838) -- This places two very strong Bitterblack Isle monsters on the main map, in a specific spot - see the mod page.
-New players and veterans alike.. you can enable this if you want more of a challenge, more of an "ooph" for your gameplay.
-- [Pawn Stars](https://www.nexusmods.com/dragonsdogma/mods/87) -- Moved here and made optional.
-This enhances offline pawns by making them all female..?
-You can enable / disable at any time, see mod page.
-- Optimized Nude Mod -- I have any links for this, but you can look it up.
-I also have no support for it.

-## LIST MODIFICATIONS

-If you would like to explore the "Experimental Mods" section of MO2, or want to learn a little about modding DD:DA, head on over to the [Modding Documentation](https://github.com/Maelstrom8/Ascalon/blob/main/Modding%20Documentation.md).
-Everything will be explained there.

-Fair warning: My support is limited to mods included within the list.
+My list this time around features even more of these optional mods.
+If you want to modify the list, I recommend you to stop by the MODDING AND PAWNS documentation to educate yourself if you haven't already, and then finally head on over to the OPTIONAL MODS documentation.

+I don't directly support list modifications past the readme - the amount of effort I put into explaining this is about all I feel like doing.
 Do not download random fuck-off mods off Nexus and expect me to help you install them.